ishikabansal04/ishikabansal04/README.md

 # Bonjour 💗

-## This is Ishika Bansal, Software Engineer at Microsoft.
+## This is Ishika Bansal, Software Engineer 2 at Google.

 I have pursued B.Tech in Computer Science Engineering from IGDTUW.
 I am an active open source contributor and a Tech enthusiast.
+Previously I have worked as a Software Engineer at Microsoft (L60).
 I have also worked as an intern at Microsoft in 2022.
 I have been selected for Flipkart Girls Wanna Code Program 2021 and also for Microsoft Codess Program 2020.

 <!--
 **ishikabansal04/ishikabansal04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.